 Talking to a young person about drugs and alcohol

-Sometimes students feel more comfortable talking about their personal issues with a trusted teacher than with a parent.
+Sometimes students feel more comfortable talking about their personal issues with a trusted teacher than with a family member.
 Teachers trained in dealing with drug problems can assist students with accessing appropriate resources and support.
 When suspecting drug use, duty of care procedures must be followed.
 Only the appropriate school committee should be notified, and as different schools will have different reporting and referral procedures it is important to be aware of these and respond accordingly.

 Drugs (including alcohol) are associated with many short and long-term harms.
 These relate not just to how much someone is using, but also how much their use affects their life and the lives of those around them.
 If you think a student or someone else is affected by drug use, here are some tips to allow you to support them and communicate effectively with them about their drug use: